mwhicks1/DiffTrust/README.md

 ## Fork notes

 This repository is a fork of the original, whose README continues below.
 Changes were made so that LLMs can be executed via AWS Bedrock.
 Note that you must use Python 3.12 to run the experiments.
+The script `analyze_experiment.py` will generate an incoherence vs. error plot after running an experiment.

 ## Overview